StrongMind/culture/tech_sessions/cohorts/topics/user_stories.md

 Anyone *can* write user stories.

-It's the product owner's responsibility to manage and prioritize a backlog of user stories exists, but that doesn’t mean that the product owner is the only one who is allowed to write them.
+It's the product owner's responsibility to manage and prioritize a backlog of user stories, but that doesn’t mean that the product owner is the only one who is allowed to write them.

 ## Why User Stories?